|

 SPST, normally open push button must

-the circuit.
-No pull up
+point in the circuit.
+No pull up resistor is

-Momentarily pressing on the pushbutton will
+to the pin.
+Momentarily pressing on the

-clear any latched alarm.
+pushbutton will clear any latched alarm.
 Of

 course, if the system is in Unlocked state,

-this action will have no
+this action will have no effect.

 - 10MHz / 5MHz OCXO